 We were once again allowed to hike at our own pace so I spent a bit of time walking by myself, and bit of time chatting with others from my group who were nearby.
 It took quite some time to get to our lunch spot (around 2.5 hours of downhill) at Wayracmachay at 12812 feet so we were all pretty ready for a break.
 Especially considering we’d already descended 2,401 feet in the span of 2 hours.

 The views of where we were going- it was definitely alpine terrain

 Everywhere there were horses and mules grazing- often times amongst old Inca ruins or abandoned farms.

-Some of the amazing horsemen that carted our stuff ALL THE WAY from our first camp down to our 2nd camp, and then back up over the pass.
+Some of the amazing horsemen that carted our stuff ALL THE WAY from our first camp down to our 2nd camp, and then went back up over the pass.